|

 work in endurance athletes who are looking to maximize

+their performance.
 To be clear, though many of this idea’s

 proponents have emerged from CrossFit, I’m not singling